Kiss and Ride

 - Pull your vehicle forward as far as possible in the line.

-- Make sure that your child exits your car on the building side.
+- Make sure that your child exits your car on the building side (passenger side only).
 Patrols will assist your child in exiting and entering your vehicle.
 Parents must remain in their car for safety purposes.

 Students who walk to school should be reminded to follow safety rules.
 Prescribed routes which are monitored by safety patrols should be taken.
 Students should walk on sidewalks, avoiding neighborhood yards.
 Patrols will be placed in various places on Hayfield's school campus to ensure the safety of your child.
 Kindergarten and first grade parents who walk home with their child(ren) can meet outside the library entrance (exit 10).
 All other students in grades 2-6 will use exit 3 to leave the building.